2468UNIVERSE/RecurrentNeuralNetworkTextGeneration/README.md

-Below is a clean, professional **README.md** with **no code included**, explaining the project conceptually and describing what your program does end-to-end.

----

 # LSTM-Based Shakespeare Text Generator

 This project builds a character-level text generation system using a recurrent neural network.
 The goal is to train a model that learns how Shakespeare wrote and then generate new text that resembles his writing style.

----

 ## Overview

 The project uses a large corpus of Shakespeare’s work and processes it as a sequence of characters.
 Instead of predicting full words, the model learns patterns at the character level.
 Over time, the neural network begins to recognize how characters form words, how words combine into phrases, and how sentences follow poetic or dramatic structure.
 Once trained, the model can produce new text that stylistically mimics Shakespeare.

----

 ## What This Program Does